 Unlike the other microphones mentioned here, the Avantone CV-12 is a tube microphone.
 For the most part, tube microphones tend to have a warm sound signature with a sweet top end.
 The examples I’ve heard of this microphone have been balanced but with a little extra sheen on top.
 It seems just a tad scooped in the midrange so if your voice is naturally peaky in the midrange, this may be a great microphone to smooth things over!

 If you’ve wanted to get your hands on a Neumann U87 but don’t quite have the budget, this microphone may do the trick!
 It’s modeled to closely replicate the sound of the Neumann U87 and from the examples I’ve heard, it comes remarkably close!
-The U87 is my current main vocal microphone and one of its strengths is how great it sounds within the context of a mix.
+One of the strengths of the U87 is how great it sounds within the context of a mix.
 The U87 takes processing extremely well and you can pretty much mold it into whatever sound you desire.
-My friend uses an S-87 and it seems to have very similar mix traits as my U87.
+My friend uses an S-87 and it seems to have very similar mix traits as the U87.
 Being SO MUCH lower in cost than the U87 (which is currently thousands brand new), you really can’t go wrong with this microphone!
 If you have soldering and electrical experience, you can get this microphone over $200 cheaper by buying the kit version and putting it together yourself!
-Even having a U87, I’ve been very curious about the S-87 myself!
 Check it out!

 Top Budget Options

 If you have close to $1000 to spend on a microphone, these are in my opinion some of the best options!
 I’ve personally used all of these microphones and can attest to their quality.